 4. After that go to graphics quality and then turn on VSync.
 If it’s already on then turn it off and then on again.
 And, restart the game.

-Restore NVIDIA 3D Settings (Use the 3D Application Setting.)
+2. Restore NVIDIA 3D Settings (Use the 3D Application Setting)

 If you’re using an NVIDIA Graphics Card, then NVIDIA Control Panel 3D settings can cause trouble.
 This means if you have made changes in the vertical sync settings for global settings and program settings.
-Then, VSync will not work like it suppose to do.
+Then, VSync will not work as it supposes to.
 Because NVIDIA settings will try to override it.
 All you have to do is, you have to tell NVIDIA to use 3D application settings for VSync.

 1. From the same NVIDIA 3D settings window, click on Program settings.